Gmugra/net.cactusthorn.config/README.md

 - There is no limit to the number and "depth" of super-interfaces.
 - Interface level annotations (e.g. `@Prefix`) on super-interfaces will be ignored.

+### The `ConfigFactory`
+The `ConfigFactory` is thread-safe, but not stateless.
+It stores loaded properties in the internal cache (see *Caching*).
+Therefore, it certainly makes sense to create and use one single instance of `ConfigFactory` for the whole application.

 ### Direct access to properties
 It's possible to get loaded propeties without define config-interface.
 ```java